Sports periodization: History

 The roots of periodization come from Hans Selye's model, known as the General adaptation syndrome (GAS).

 The GAS describes three basic stages of response to stress: (a) the Alarm stage, involving the initial shock of the stimulus on the system, (b) the Resistance stage, involving the adaptation to the stimulus by the system, and (c) the Exhaustion stage, in that repairs are inadequate, and a decrease in system function results.
 The foundation of periodic training is keeping one's body in the resistance stage without ever going into the exhaustion stage.
 By adhering to cyclic training the body is given adequate time to recover from significant stress before additional training is undertaken.
 The goal in sports periodization is to reduce the stress at the point where the resistance stage ends so the body has time to recover.
 In this way the exhaustion stage does not reduce the gains achieved, the body can recover and remain above the original equilibrium point.
 The next cycle of increased stimulus now improves the response further and the equilibrium point continues to rise after each cycle.
+Banister and colleagues formalised this stress-recovery pattern for athletic performance as the fitness-fatigue model, which describes performance as the algebraic sum of a positive fitness component and a negative fatigue component, each decaying exponentially after a training stimulus.

 Selye (1957) labeled beneficial stresses as "eustress" and detrimental stresses as "distress".
 In athletics, when physical stress is at a healthy level (eustress), an athlete experiences muscular strength and growth, while excessive physical stress (distress) can lead to tissue damage, disease, and death.
 Periodization is most widely used in resistance program design to avoid over-training and to systematically alternate high loads of training with decreased loading phases to improve components of muscular fitness (e.g. strength, strength-speed, and strength-endurance).
 The Selye-cycles are similar to the "micro cycles" used at later times.

 Russian physiologist Leo Matveyev and Romanian sport scientist Tudor Bompa expanded and further organized the periodization model.
 Matveyev is regarded as one of the first to demonstrate a formalized model of periodization around 1964.
 He analysed the results of the Soviet athletes of the 1952 and 1956 summer Olympics and compared successful and not so successful athletes and their training schedules.
 From these training plans periodized schedules were developed for the 1960 Olympics.
 With the success of the Soviet athletes, Matveyev's plans were spread all over the Eastern Bloc in their annual coordination meetings.
 In the United States in 1979, J. Garhammer published one the first articles relating to periodization of strengthing training in athletes.
 Around that same time, James 'Doc' Counsilman, at the University of Indiana, talked about the periodization training that he has been using for years with swimmers.

 In 1988, Grigori Goldstein, a Soviet defector shared information about periodization with American strength and conditioning coaches, including Johnny Parker.
 This information was published in the 2018 book The System: Soviet Periodization Adapted For the American Strength Coach.